fastapi/fastapi/docs/en/docs/tutorial/dependencies/index.md

 * An optional query parameter `limit` that is an `int`, and by default is `100`.

 And then it just returns a `dict` containing those values.

+!!! info
+    FastAPI added support for `Annotated` (and started recommending it) in version 0.95.0.

+    If you have an older version, you would get errors when trying to use `Annotated`.

+    Make sure you [Upgrade the FastAPI version](../../deployment/versions.md#upgrading-the-fastapi-versions){.internal-link target=_blank} to at least 0.95.1 before using `Annotated`.

 ### Import `Depends`